 Papka composition/fresco designs (1940–1942)

-Several bird items were created during the early (pre-Cordey) years, using papka composition and “fresco” decorations.
+Several bird items were created during the earliest years, using papka composition and “fresco” decorations.
 The best description of “papka” is what most people would probably think of as ‘modeling clay’ appearance: rustic and earthy rather than refined and elegant.
 The 1971 museum exhibit catalog Cybis in Retrospect lists a number of these papka pieces, some of which were one of a kind prototypes such as the one shown below.
 All of the pieces in this section date from 1940–1942.

 This prototype was called Bird on Rose Tree and is 12” high.
 Unfortunately the black and white photo gives no idea of the color which was described as “pastel fresco decoration” which typically was shades of pink, yellow and blue.

-An intriguing mention in Retrospect is of an Abstract Bird, from 1942-1984, described as being 8” high in glazed porcelain and a “prototype for future release.”
+An intriguing mention in Retrospect is of an Abstract Bird, from 1942-1944, described as being 8” high in glazed porcelain and a “prototype for future release.”
 This one was not papka.
+A bird perched on a tree was a favored subject, such as Bird on Tree (“pastel tones with pink blossoms”, 12.5” h) and the possibly similar Bird on Blossom Tree (“soft pink and blue”, 11” h.)

 M.B.
 Cybis signature (mid-late 1940s to early 1950s?)